 - Fallback.
 A clear and effective plan for autonomous system failure should be in place.

 - Human interface.
-Potential problems with human interface should be anticipated and addressed.
+Potential problems with the human interface should be anticipated and addressed.

 - Cybersecurity.
 Autonomous vehicles collect a large amount of data and the accessibility of this data and the privacy of the driver should be considered.